XamarinUniversity/build2018-labs/lab2/README.md

 5. Give the app a name - this will become your URL which the mobile app will need to know.

 6. Pick the subscription group, resource group, and hosting plan.
+A free plan is fine since this won't receive much traffic.

 7. On the right side, click the **Create a SQL Database** link.

 8. Select or create a SQL Server to host your database - you will need the admin username and password.
+Again, if you decide to create a DB, a free plan is fine for this.

 9. Click **OK** to add the database configuration.